 - Master’s Degree or higher from a regionally accredited institution.

 Check here to learn more about CASA exemptions.

-Note: Examinees that do not pass a test may retake it.
+Note: Examinees that do not pass a section of the CASA test may retake just that section.
 If you wish to retake a test, you will need to complete the registration process again, though you must wait 30 days before retaking a test.
 This applies even if you canceled your scores on a test taken previously.
 If you violate this restriction, the scores from your test will not be reported and your test fees will not be refunded.
 If you are a test taker with disabilities, information about how to request alternative testing arrangements is available on the Requesting Alternative Testing Arrangements page.